discordplace/lantern/README.md

 # For GitHub Auto Deploy (not needed for local development)
 GITHUB_WEBHOOK_SECRET=your_github_webhook_secret

+# Logtail Source Token (for logging, not needed for local development)
+LOGTAIL_SOURCE_TOKEN='eEWvxJsqGshYFFrDMVBW5p69'
 ```

 5. Fill these configuration values in the `config.toml` file with your own values: